iaphub/iaphub-ios-sdk/README.md

     else if (err.code == "product_owned_different_user") {
       return self.openAlert("You already purchased this product but it is currently used by a different account, restore your purchases to transfer it to this account")
     }
-    // The payment has been deferred (awaiting approval from parental control) else if (err.code == "deferred_payment") {
+    // The payment has been deferred (transaction pending, its final status is pending external action) else if (err.code == "deferred_payment") {
-        return self.openAlert("Your purchase is awaiting approval from the parental control") }
+        return self.openAlert("Purchase awaiting approval, your purchase has been processed but is awaiting approval") }
     /*
      * The remote server couldn't be reached properly